 The ACT is an assessment created and administered by ACT, Inc. and has been used as a college admissions test since 1959.
 Students may take the ACT to gain entrance into a four-year university, obtain scholarships, and/or assess their readiness for freshman-level college coursework.
-TEA recommends six steps involved in taking and administering the ACT in Texas for both students and administrators/educators.
+TEA recommends six steps for students and educators to prepare for and administer the ACT.

 TEA supports and aligns with the Texas Higher Education Coordinating Board in their 60x30TX goal, which states that at least 60 percent of Texans ages 25-34 will have a certificate or degree by 2030.
 By taking a college prep exam, such as the ACT, Texas students expand the number of postsecondary options available to them.

-Students and administrators/educators can check out this handy comparison chart to identify similarities and differences between the college preparation assessments (SAT, ACT, and TSIA) and determine which one(s) is the best fit.
+Students and administrators/educators can check out this useful comparison chart to identify similarities and differences between the college preparation assessments (SAT, ACT, and TSIA) and determine which one(s) is the best fit.

 School Day Administration

-Over 200 districts have participated in ACT District Testing at least once in the last two years.
-ACT District Testing is an awesome opportunity for students to take the assessment on their campus during the school day.
+Over 200 school districts have participated in ACT School Day testing at least once in the last two years.
+ACT School Day offers an opportunity for students to take the assessment on their campus during the school day.
 By administering the assessment on a school day, districts/campuses increase access and reduce barriers for many students who may not be able to test on a Saturday (i.e., working students, students without transportation, etc.).
-Administrators can learn more about signing up for ACT School Day here.
-Students can learn more about taking the test during ACT School Day by speaking with their campus administrators.
+Administrators can learn more about signing up for 2021-2022 ACT School Day here.

-Students may also take the exam on weekends if their school does not offer ACT District Testing.
+Students may also take the exam on weekends if their school does not offer ACT School Day.
 Students can register individually and choose their testing site.
-Additionally, beginning with the September 2020 test, ACT will be rolling out new changes to their national tests such as section retesting and superscoring.

 Both the student and the teacher have an active role in exam preparation.
 Fortunately, ACT, Inc. has created several resources for both parties.

-- Free study guide from ACT that includes a full-length practice test, test-taking strategies, and a breakdown of test content
+- Free study guide that includes a full-length practice test, test-taking strategies, and a breakdown of test content

-Students and administrators can expect to receive scores within a month after taking the exam.
+Students and administrators can expect to receive scores within 3-8 weeks after taking the exam.

-- What do your scores mean?
+- What do the scores mean?
 Find resources for educators and students on how to interpret scores.

 - Retake if needed!
 If students are unhappy with their scores, they can return to Step 3 and retake the assessment if needed.

-Taking the exam is the hardest part.
-Once done, students should apply to universities and scholarships and discover endless possibilities.
+Once they've taken the exam, students should apply to universities and scholarships and discover endless possibilities.

 - Apply Texas – Universal application platform for all Texas public institutions of higher education.

-- Common App – Application platform for array of public and private colleges and universities across all 50 U.S. states and 20 countries.
+- Common App – Application platform for public and private colleges and universities across all 50 U.S. states and 20 countries.

-- College Scorecard -- What scoring requirements do colleges have?
-This tool, created by the US Department of Education, allows students to search for college matches based on a variety of factors, including ACT score admission requirements.
+- College Scorecard -This tool, created by the US Department of Education, allows students to search for college matches based on a variety of factors, including ACT score admission requirements.

 - Send scores – If not done already, students should send scores to colleges.
-Students can send four free score reports or up to 16 if using a fee waiver.
+Students can send four free score reports or up to sixteen if using a fee waiver.